pablodezutter/progressive-enhancement/readme.md

 <p><span class="good">Good and <span class="bad">Bad are just one perspective.</p><p> Bananas are good for monkeys, but monkeys are not good for bananas.</p><p> Let's not make a big deal out of it...</p>
 <br>
 ----

 <footer>
 <p>Copyright Just Another Company 2017.
 All right reserved.
-Adapted from this article: <a href:"https://wellsbaum.blog/2018/01/27/alan-watts-the-story-of-the-chinese-farmer/" target="_blank">click here to go</a><p>
+Adapted from this article: <a href= "https://wellsbaum.blog/2018/01/27/alan-watts-the-story-of-the-chinese-farmer/" target="_blank" title="adapted from this article on wellsbaum.blog">click here to go</a><p>

 </footer>
 </body>